egafni/ConfigSys/README.md

 # ConfigSys

 Very simple yet powerful configuration system for machine learning projects.
+The whole thing is around 170 lines of code, give it a look!

 Provides a simple way to use nested dataclasses to specify an arbitrary complex configuration.
-Configs can be easily serialized to and from yaml files, although we generally specify Configs in **python** rather than yaml since we get all the benefits of an IDE (e.g. autocomplete, type checking, etc.).
+Configs can be easily serialized to and from yaml files and back to nested dataclasses.

 see configsys/example.py

+For a more complex example see [this](http://github.com/egafni/ai) repo.

+# Core Beliefs

+Specifying configs in python is **way** better than raw yaml text files.
+* You get all the help of the IDE (e.g. autocomplete, type checking, refactoring, etc.)
+* You can use python logic (for loops, string replacement, functions, itertools, etc.) to decide your hyper-parameters and experiments.

+The CLI is a terrible way to specify hyper-parameters or complex configs
+* CLI configuration is basically an attempt at taking a 1 line string and serializing it into a python nested datastructure
+* It is much easier to just create a python file which configures and runs (or launches) your jobs.

 # Install
 ```bash